cysouw/diathesis/text/c01_introduction.md

  \d.
 Er sieht ihn.
  \e.
 Jemand sieht etwas.

 Second, prepositional phrases \Next[a] are arguments of an utterance when they can be replaced by a complement clause of the form *da(r)+preposition, dass ...* \Next[b].
-All details of the difficult question when to treat such 'governed' prepositional phrases as arguments are discussed in [@sec:prepositions-delimiting-governed-prepositional-phrases].
+All details of the difficult question when to treat such governed prepositional phrases as arguments are discussed in [@sec:prepositions-delimiting-governed-prepositional-phrases].

 \ex.
  \a.
 Der Weltreisende wartet auf einen Zug.
  \b.
 Der Weltreisende wartet darauf, dass ein Zug kommt.

 Third, there exist obligatory prepositional phrases, though they are not very widespread in German and mostly designate a location.
-Some verbs always expect such a location-role \Next[a,b], see e.g. [@sec:prepositions-obligatory-local; @sec:reflexive-obligatory-local], but more widespread are resultative diatheses that introduce an obligatory local role \Next[c,d], see e.g. [@sec:prepositions-action-result].
-The example of *brechen* 'to break' in \Next[c] crucially shows that arguments should be determined as part of the sentence structure.
-It is perfectly possible to use the verb *brechen* without a prepositional phrase \Next[e], but with a different lexical role in the accusative.
+Some verbs always expect such a location-role, like *sich befinden* 'to be located somewhere' \Next[a,b], see e.g. [@sec:prepositions-obligatory-local; @sec:reflexive-obligatory-local], but more widespread are resultative diatheses that introduce an obligatory local role, like with *brechen* 'to break' \Next[c,d], see e.g. [@sec:prepositions-action-result].
+The example in \Next[c] crucially shows that arguments should be determined as part of the clause structure, not the lexeme structure.
+It is perfectly possible to use the verb *brechen* without a prepositional phrase \Next[e], but then there needs to be a different lexical role in the accusative.

 \ex.
  \a.
 Der Stuhl befindet sich im Wohnzimmer